smopen/sigcpp/_posts/2020-04-20-guidelines-for-processing-immutable-text.md

 authors: smurthys
 cpp_level: intermediate
 cpp_version: "C++17, C++20"
+reader_activity: exercise
 ---

 This post presents detailed guidelines for using `std::string_view`.
-It presents a total of 21 guidelines, grouped into five categories.
+It includes a total of 21 guidelines, grouped into five categories.

 This post concludes the 3-part series on processing immutable text.
 [Part 1]( {{ '/2020/04/03/efficiently-processing-immutable-text' | relative_url }} )